GIGABYTE M28U 28" 4K 144Hz KVM Gaming Monitor vs LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor

 Frequently Asked Questions

-GIGABYTE M28U 28" 4K 144Hz KVM Gaming Monitor excels if you value hdmi 2.1 ports support 4k @ 120hz for ps5 and xbox series x (utilizing dsc or chroma subsampling due to 24gbps bandwidth).
-LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor is better if you prioritize unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
-Pick based on your budget and daily use.
+GIGABYTE M28U 28" 4K 144Hz KVM Gaming Monitor is the better choice if you prioritize hdmi 2.1 ports support 4k @ 120hz for ps5 and xbox series x (utilizing dsc or chroma subsampling due to 24gbps bandwidth).
+LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor wins if you value unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
+Both are rated highly (4.3★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure